Vector Field-Guided Learning Predictive Control for Motion Planning of Mobile Robots with Uncertain Dynamics: Abstract

 \section{Abstract}

-Safe maneuvering capability is critical for mobile robots in complex environments.
-However, robotic system dynamics are often time-varying, uncertain, or even unknown during the motion planning and control process.
-Therefore, many existing model-based reinforcement learning (RL) methods could not achieve satisfactory reliability in guaranteeing safety.
-To address this challenge, we propose a two-level Vector Field-guided Learning Predictive Control (VF-LPC) approach that guarantees safe maneuverability.
-The first level, the guiding level, generates safe desired trajectories using the designed kinodynamic guiding vector field, enabling safe motion in obstacle-dense environments.
-The second level, the Integrated Motion Planning and Control (IMPC) level, first uses the deep Koopman operator to learn a nominal dynamics model \emph{offline} and then updates the model uncertainties \emph{online} using sparse Gaussian processes (GPs).
-The learned dynamics and game-based safe barrier function are then incorporated into the learning predictive control framework to generate near-optimal control sequences.
-We conducted tests to compare the performance of VF-LPC with existing advanced planning methods in an obstacle-dense environment.
-The simulation results show that it can generate feasible trajectories quickly.
-Then, VF-LPC is evaluated against motion planning methods that employ model predictive control (MPC) and RL in high-fidelity CarSim software.
-The results show that VF-LPC outperforms them under metrics of completion time, route length, and average solution time.
-We also carried out path-tracking control tests on a racing road to validate the model uncertainties learning capability.
-Finally, we conducted real-world experiments on a Hongqi E-HS3 vehicle, further validating the VF-LPC approach's effectiveness.
+In obstacle-dense scenarios, providing safe guidance for mobile robots is critical to improve the safe maneuvering capability.
+However, the guidance provided by standard guiding vector fields (GVFs) may limit the motion capability due to the improper curvature of the integral curve when traversing obstacles.
+On the other hand, robotic system dynamics are often time-varying, uncertain, and even unknown during the motion planning process.
+Therefore, many existing kinodynamic motion planning methods could not achieve satisfactory reliability in guaranteeing safety.
+To address these challenges, we propose a two-level Vector Field-guided Learning Predictive Control (VF-LPC) approach that improves safe maneuverability.
+The first level, the guiding level, generates safe desired trajectories using the designed kinodynamic GVF, enabling safe motion in obstacle-dense environments.
+The second level, the Integrated Motion Planning and Control (IMPC) level, first uses a deep Koopman operator to learn a nominal dynamics model \emph{offline} and then updates the model uncertainties \emph{online} using sparse Gaussian processes (GPs).
+The learned dynamics and a game-based safe barrier function are then incorporated into the LPC framework to generate near-optimal planning solutions.
+Extensive simulations and real-world experiments were conducted on quadrotor unmanned aerial vehicles and unmanned ground vehicles, demonstrating that VF-LPC enables robots to maneuver safely.

 \definecolor{limegreen}{rgb}{0.2, 0.8, 0.2} \definecolor{forestgreen}{rgb}{0.13, 0.55, 0.13} \definecolor{greenhtml}{rgb}{0.0, 0.5, 0.0}